phluid61/internet-drafts/file-scheme/draft.md

 Implementations SHOULD, at a minimum, provide a read-like operation to return the contents of a file located by a file URI.
-Additional operations MAY be provided, such as writing, creating, and deleting files.
+Additional operations MAY be provided, such as writing to, creating, and deleting files.
 See the POSIX file and directory operations {{POSIX}} for examples of standardized operations that can be performed on files.

-File URIs can also be translated to and from local file paths or UNC strings.
+File URIs can also be translated to and from other, similar constructs, such as local file paths or UNC strings.

-A file URI can only be translated to a local file path if it has a blank or no authority.
-Note that this differs from the previous specification in {{RFC1738}}, in that previously an authority of "localhost" was used to refer to the local file system, but in this specification it equates to a UNC string with the host "localhost".
+A file URI can only be dereferenced or translated to a local file path if it is local.
+A file URI is considered "local" if it has a blank or no authority.
+Note that this differs from the previous specification in {{RFC1738}}, in that previously an authority of "localhost" also indicated a local file URI, but in this specification it instead refers to a non-local file whose authority is the "localhost".

 This specification neither defines nor forbids a mechanism for accessing non-local files.
 See SMB {{MS-SMB}}, NFS {{RFC3530}}, NCP
 {{NOVELL}} for examples of protocols that can be used to access files over a network.
+Also see {{ext-unc}} for a discussion on translating non-local file URIs to and from UNC stings.

 ## Translating Local File Path to file URI  {#file-to-uri}